 Our favorite quirky feature is the Grapevine Vintage Railroad, which takes visitors on a ride along the historic Cotton Belt Route in decked out 1920s Victorian coaches.

-This city is also known for its world-class local wines, and even holds an annual GrapeFest, which encompasses four days of wine tastings, live music, and more.
+This city is also known for its world-class local wines, and even holds an annual GrapeFest, which encompasses four days of wine tastings, live music (lots of Texas songs), and more.

 2. Fort Worth